NHS and private ultrasound scans during pregnancy

 From early pregnancy to the anomaly scan, ultrasounds check that your baby is developing as it should be.
-We look at what scans you can expect on the NHS and what’s available privately.
+We look at the routine scans you can expect on the NHS and what additional options are available privately.

 What is an ultrasound scan?